j1sk1ss/CordellSchedule.EXMPL/README.md

 # CordellSchedule.EXMPL

-This telegram bot simply parses the information from the website where my university building is located and presents that information in a friendlier way.
+This telegram bot simply parses the information from the website where my university`s schedule and presents that information in a friendlier way.

 Also I'm adding some features:
 - Couple reminder